esmini/esmini/Hello-World_coding-example/README.md

 The simplest preparation is to get the demo package from [the latest relase](https://github.com/esmini/esmini/releases/latest) and then head on to the steps below.

 But, of course, if you already have checked out the esmini project from GitHub and compiled it you're basically set.
 Just copy the runtime shared library to the Hello-World_coding_example folder.
 Exact filename depends on the platform as follows:
-* Windows: ScenarioEngineDLL.dll
+* Windows: esminiLib.dll
-* Linux: libScenarioEngineDLL.so
+* Linux: libesminiLib.so
-* Windows: libScenarioEngineDLL.dylib
+* Mac: libesminiLib.dylib

 #### steps
 1. Navigate to the folder Hello-World_coding-example.